stanfordpython/python-assignments/assign0/README.md

 - For Linux users, follow [these instructions](https://github.com/stanfordpython/python-handouts/blob/master/installing-python-linux.md)
 - For Windows users, follow [these instructions](https://github.com/stanfordpython/python-handouts/blob/master/installing-python-windows.md)

-*NOTE: Every time you open a new terminal session, you will need to activate your virtual environment.*
+**IMPORTANT: Every time you open a new terminal session, you will need to activate your virtual environment again.**

 ## Starter Files

 There are no starter files for this assignment.
-You will create and submit a file called `cheese.py` and a file named `bridge.py`.
+You will create and submit a files named `coconuts.py`, `cheese.py`, and `bridge.py`.

 A reasonable starter file might look like: